Glossary of Rental Terms

 An order by a court in an unlawful detainer (eviction) lawsuit that allows the losing tenant to remain in the rental unit.

-Based on the tenant’s convincing the court that the eviction would cause the tenant severe hardship and that the tenant can pay all the rent that is due, or to otherwise fully comply with the lease.
+Based on the tenant’s convincing the court that the eviction would cause the tenant severe hardship, the tenant can pay all the rent due or otherwise fully comply with the lease.

 Rent Control Ordinances

-Laws in some communities that limit or prohibit rent increases, or that limit the circumstances in which a tenant can be evicted.
+Laws in some communities that limit or prohibit rent increase or limit the circumstances in which a tenant can be evicted.